Rahix/tbot/CONTRIBUTING.md

 Fix a few spelling mistakes
 ```

+### Licensing
+Always add a signoff-line to your commits.
+By doing so, you certify the
+"Developer Certificate of Origin" which can be found at the end of this
+document.

 ### Changelog
 Please add your changes to `CHANGELOG.md` in your commits as well.
 This way,
 the changelog grows alongside the project and doesn't need to be written